Contemplative Arts Festival of Saskatoon

 Donna Aldous leads T’ai Chi Chih classes.

-T’ai Chi Chih class with Donna Aldous
+T’ai Chi Chih with Donna Aldous

 T’ai Chi Chih is a moving meditation with far reaching benefits.
 It has been described as Joy Through Movement.
 It is not exercise, and yet it is one of the best exercises you can do.
 The 19 movements and 1 pose circulate and balance the body’s Chi (energy).
 With the accumulation of Chi (Vital Force) through T’ai Chi Chih practice, permanent changes in the metabolism and the thinking process take place, and the renewed energy conditions the whole way of life.
 As changes occur, we get in touch with ourselves, and the world we see begins to change.
 Joy becomes our natural heritage.